Orbital Riveting

 On the following video clips you can recognize that the riveting tool is rotating – not so in radial riveting.

 Example of orbital riveting with a flat tool.
-The rotation of the rivet is clearly visible.
+The rotation of the forming tool is clearly visible.

 Orbital riveting with a flat cambered tool.